-Term Definition Affordable housing let at a social or affordable rent or a low cost home housing ownership property let to a specified eligible household whose 3 needs are not met in the market.
-Also known as social housing Allocation an offer of housing from a Housing Association or Local Authority either directly or via a nomination from a Local Authority Band start the date the household is awarded the banding applicable to date their housing need Banding/bands the prioritisation of households on the housing register based on their housing need Bid Households' expression of interest in an available / vacant property Direct an allocation outside of the Home Choice Policy/Scheme. matching Please see the policy for more details.
-Home Choice the policy document that determines how housing is allocated to Plus households Allocations Policy / Allocations policy Home Choice A group of local authorities operating the same Allocation Plus Scheme (known as "the partnership") Partnership , • Home Choice the scheme including the software, the policy and the processes Plus Scheme / involved for allocating housing to households Allocations Scheme Homelessness The legal definition of homelessness in the Housing Act 1996 Part VII / Homelessness Reduction Act 2017 is that a person is homeless if they have no accommodation available to them in the UK or anywhere which would be reasonable for them to continue to occupy.
+Term Definition Affordable housing let at a social or affordable rent or a low cost home housing ownership property let to a specified eligible household whose nousing needs are not met in the market.
+Also known as social housing Allocation an offer of housing from a Housing Association or Local Allocation Authority either directly or via a nomination from a Local • • Band start Authority the date the household is awarded the handing applicable to date the date the household is awarded the banding applicable to Banding/bands their housing need the prioritisation of households on the housing register based on Banung/banus their housing need Bid Households' expression of interest in an available / vacant property Direct an allocation outside of the Home Choice Policy/Scheme. matching Please see the policy for more details.
+Home Choice the policy document that determines how housing is allocated to Plus households Allocations Policy / Allocations policy Home Choice A group of local authorities operating the same Allocation Plus Scheme (known as "the partnership") Partnership

+Home Choice the scheme including the software, the policy and the processes Plus Scheme / involved for allocating housing to households Allocations Scheme Homelessness The legal definition of homelessness in the Housing Act 1996 Part VII / Homelessness Reduction Act 2017 is that a person is homeless if they have no accommodation available to them in the UK or anywhere which would be reasonable for them to continue to occupy.
 They would also be homeless if they have accommodation but are not able to gain access to it, or if it is a moveable structure but they have nowhere to place it.
 A person is threatened with homelessness if they are likely to become homeless within the next 56 days.
-Housing for the purposes of this Scheme also includes Registered Association Providers and refers to social housing providers regulated by Have's s the Homes England Housing a database/list of households who have applied for affordable Register housing Local organisations that act on behalf of the Local Authority in relation Authority to the Housing Register and Homelessness, under a contractua Agents arrangement usually Housing Associations Local a household's connection to a local area or sutherity in all disc.
-Local a household's connection to a local area or authority including connection residency, family connections and employment people subject to immigration control and any other persons from abroad where the secretary of state makes regulations To join the Housing Register the applicant must meet the eligible qualification criteria which relates to connection to the Partnership area and Housing Need categories of housing need which are defined by the Housing Act 1996, Part Six that are required to be included in an allocations policy the date of registration of the Housing Application Affordable housing option where the applicant parts buys and part rents a property.
+Housing for the purposes of this Scheme also includes Registered Association Providers and refers to social housing providers regulated by the Homes England Housing a database/list of households who have applied for affordable Register housing Local organisations that act on behalf of the Local Authority in relation Authority to the Housing Register and Homelessness, under a contractual Agents arrangement usually Housing Associations , , , , , , , , , , , , , , , , , , , Local a household's connection to a local area or authority including connection residency, family connections and employment receively, family connections and omployment

+Persons from people subject to immigration control and any other persons abroad from abroad where the secretary of state makes regulations Qualification To join the Housing Register the applicant must meet the Criteria eligible qualification criteria which relates to connection to the Partnership area and Housing Need Reasonable preference categories of housing need which are defined by the Housing Act 1996, Part Six that are required to be included in an allocations policy Registration / Effective date the date of registration of the Housing Application Shared Ownership Affordable housing option where the applicant parts buys and part rents a property.
 The Registered Provider owns the remaining share of the property.
-This term describes those households who have made a homeless application to a Home Choice Plus local authority or its agent and where the full homeless duty has been accepted.
-This means the household has been determined to be eligible, homeless, in priority need, unintentionally homeless and having a local connection and has been issued with a written decision which confirms this. the period of time available for households to place bids on properties they are interested in
+Statutorily homeless This term describes those households who have made a homeless application to a Home Choice Plus local authority or its agent and where the full homeless duty has been accepted.
+This means the household has been determined to be eligible, homeless, in priority need, unintentionally homeless and having a local connection and has been issued with a written decision which confirms this.
+Weekly bidding cycle the period of time available for households to place bids on properties they are interested in